dogethereum/dogethereum-contracts/README.md

 Some operations require gas to be spent.
 Here are the incentives for doing that.

-* Sending dogecoin blocks to DogeRelay: Block relayers will get a fee when the block they sent is used to relay a tx.
+* Sending dogecoin superblocks to Superblock: Superblock relayers will get a fee when the superblock they sent is used to relay a tx.
-* Sending dogecoin txs to DogeRelay: Each user will send their own dogecoin lock tx to get dogetokens.
+* Sending dogecoin txs to DogeToken: Each user will send their own dogecoin lock tx to get dogetokens.
+* Superblock challenge: Challengers who find invalid superblocks will get some eth after the challenge/response game finishes.
-* Scrypt hash challengers: If they find an invalid hash, they will get some eth after the challenge/response game finishes.
+* Scrypt hash challenge: Challengers who find invalid block scrypt hashes, will get some eth after the challenge/response game finishes.

+## Actors

+This is the list of external actors to the system and what they can do.

+* User
+  * Lock (Doge -> Eth).
+  * Transfer tokens (Eth -> Eth).
+  * Unlock (Eth -> Doge).
+* Operator
+  * Register themselves as operators.
+  * Add/Remove Eth collateral deposit.
+  * Store locked doges.
+  * Create, sign & broadcast doge unlock tx.
+* Superblock Submitter
+  * Propose superblocks.
+  * Defend superblocks.
+* Superblock Challenger
+  * Challenge superblocks.
+* Doge/Eth Price Oracle
+  * Inform Doge/Eth price rate.

 ## Notes

-* DogeRelay uses a checkpoint instead of starting from dogecoin blockchain genesis.
+* DogeSuperblock uses a checkpoint instead of starting from dogecoin blockchain genesis.
 * Dogecoin lock txs don't have to specify a destination eth address.
 Dogetokens will be assigned to the address controlled by the private key that signed the dogecoin lock tx.

-## Workflow
+## Workflows
-* New Dogecoin block
+* New Superblock
-  * There is a new block on the doge blockchain.
+  * There is a new block on the doge blockchain, then another one, then another one...
-  * DogeSubmitter agent finds out the new block and sends the block header and its scrypt hash to DogeRelay contract.
-  * DogeRelay sends the block header and its scrypt hash to Scrypt [Claim Manager contract](https://github.com/TrueBitFoundation/scrypt-interactive/blob/master/contracts/claimManager.sol).
-  * There is a contest period for challengers…
+  * Once per hour Superblock Submitters create a new Superblock containing the newly created blocks and send a Superblock summary to [DogeClaimManager](contracts/DogeClaimManager.sol)
+  * Superblock Challengers will challenge the superblock if they find it invalid.
+They will request the list of block hashes, the block headers, etc. Superblock Submitters should send that information which is validated onchain by the contact.
+  * A Superblock Challenger might challenge one of the block's scrypt hashes.
+In that case [DogeClaimManager](contracts/DogeClaimManager.sol) uses Truebit's [Scrypt hash verification](https://github.com/dogethereum/scrypt-interactive) to check its correctness.
+  * If any information provided by the Superblock Submitter is proven wrong or if it fails to answer, the Supperblock is discarded.
-  * If no challenge to the scrypt hash was done (or if challenge failed) Claim Manager contract notifies DogeRelay the hash is ok.
+  * If no challenge to the Superblock was done after a contest period (or if the challenges failed) the superblock is considered to be "approved".
+[DogeClaimManager](contracts/DogeClaimManager.sol) contract notifies [DogeSuperblocks contract](contracts/DogeSuperblocks.sol) which adds the Superblock to its Superblock chain.
-  * DogeRelay checks everything is ok with the block (PoW, the block connects to the blockchain, etc) and adds it to its doge blockchain.

 * Sending dogecoins to ethereum
+  * User selects operator (any operator who has the desired ammount of eth collateral).
-  * A user opens her Dogecoin-qt and sends a doge tx with N dogecoins to the “lock” doge address.
+  * User sends lock tx of N doges to the doge network using [Dogethereum tools](https://github.com/dogethereum/dogethereum-tools) lock tool.
-  * The doge tx is included in a doge block and 100 doge blocks are mined on top of it.
+  * The doge tx is included in a doge block and several doge blocks are mined on top of it.
-  * DogeSubmitter Agent notices a doge “lock” tx that has 100 confirmations.
+  * Once the doge block is included in an approved superblock, the lock tx is ready to be relayed to the eth network.
+  * A doge altruistic doge lock tx submitter using [Dogethereum agents](https://github.com/dogethereum/dogethereum-agents) finds the doge lock tx (In the future there will be a tool for users to relay their own txs).
-  * DogeSubmitter Agent sends an eth tx to DogeRelay containing the doge “lock” tx with a partial merkle tree showing it was included in a doge block.
+  * The doge altruistic doge lock tx submitter sends an eth tx to [DogeSuperblocks contract](contracts/DogeSuperblocks.sol) containing: the doge “lock” tx, a partial merkle tree proving the tx was included in a doge block, the doge block header that contains the tx, another partial merkle tree proving the block was included in a superblock and the superblock id that contains the block.
-  * DogeRelay checks the SPV proof (valid doge tx, tx included in the partial merkle tree, partial merkle tree root included in a block, the tx has at least 100 confirmations).
+  * [DogeSuperblocks contract](contracts/DogeSuperblocks.sol) checks the consistency of the supplied information and the supplied superblock id is part of the superblock main chain.
+  * [DogeSuperblocks contract](contracts/DogeSuperblocks.sol) transfers some eth from the user to the Superblock Submitter that sent the used superblock.
-  * DogeRelay relays the doge tx to DogeToken contract.
+  * [DogeSuperblocks contract](contracts/DogeSuperblocks.sol) relays the doge tx to DogeToken contract.
-  * DogeToken checks the doge tx sends funds to the “lock” doge address.
+  * [DogeToken contract](contracts/token/DogeToken.sol) checks the doge lock tx sends funds to the doge address of an operator.
-  * DogeToken mints N tokens and assigns them to the doge tx sender (sender eth account address controlled by the same private key that signed the doge tx).
+  * [DogeToken contract](contracts/token/DogeToken.sol) mints N tokens and assigns them to the User (actually a small number of tokens are deducted from the user and assigned to the operator as a fee).
+[DogeToken contract](contracts/token/DogeToken.sol) calculates the User eth account address in a way that is controlled by the private key that signed the doge lock tx.

+* Sending dogecoins to ethereum
+  * User selects operator (any operator who has the desired ammount of locked doges).
+  * User sends an eth tx to the [DogeToken contract](contracts/token/DogeToken.sol) invoking the `doUnlock` function.
+Destination doge address, amount and operator id are supplied as parameters.
+  * [DogeToken contract](contracts/token/DogeToken.sol) select which UTXOs to spend, defines the doge tx fee, change and operator fee.
+  * The operator agent that is part of [Dogethereum agents](https://github.com/dogethereum/dogethereum-agents) notices the unlock request.
+It creates, signs & broadcasts a doge unlock tx.
+  * The user receives the unlocked doges.
+  * The operator waits the doge tx to be confirmed and included in a superblock and then relays the doge unlock tx to the eth network, so change can be used by [DogeToken contract](contracts/token/DogeToken.sol) for future unlocks.

+## Assumptions
+* Incentives will guarantee that there is always at least one honest Superblock Submitter and one honest Superblock Challenger online.
+* There are no huge regorgs (i.e. 100+ block) in Doge nor in Eth blockchains

 ## Running the Tests